Back to Blog

 • There are children from a previous relationship

-• Family members are providing financial support
+• Family members provide financial support

 • One partner plans to take time out of the workforce